 You remember the video.
 Of course you remember the video; simple and brilliant and poignant and slightly cringy, too: The All-American Rejects rocking out in a slightly wet garage interspersed with shots of people displaying their deepest and dirtiest secrets on pretty A5 cards.
 The end result?
 An undeniably fun and aggressively unforgettable 194 seconds.

 Now, a question: would you remember the song Dirty Little Secret if it wasn’t for the video?
-Probably, maybe not, most likely yes – it’s a decent tune.
+Probably, maybe not, most likely yes – it’s a great tune.
 But that’s not the point.
-Even if it was a flimsy handshake of a release on an album that turns 14 today (there’s the connection!), you’d still remember it.
+Even if it was a flimsy handshake of a release, you’d still remember it.
 Because of the video.
 The All-American Rejects are good at this, using creative productions in order to leave a deeper dent in the one million and one horsepower automobile that is the music industry.

 Which is a powerful thing, one that could easily be a wider, more profound and considered conversation in which we discuss how The All-American Rejects leak from your mouth more than they really deserve.
 Consider Gives You Hell, my dude.
 But, really, who has the time and energy for that, in this economy?
 You have emails to ignore; Tinder to swipe; existentialism to consider.
 So, considering that: what was the dirtiest secret in the Dirty Little Secret video?

 Yes, a list, this is it.
 This is a good use of our time.
 Let’s do it.

 I had gay sex at church camp three times